 - Things to Do In Buga: Beer, God and Iguanas

 Overall our Tasty Town Street Food Walking Tour was one of the best experiences we had in Medellin, a intensely local experience with a highly qualified and friendly guide who intertwined humour and knowledge to give us insight into what everyday Colombians eat, while tempting us to step outside our comfort zone.
+And now I can say for sure I have tasted some of the best street food in Medellin!
 Easily one of the best things to do in Medellin and I highly recommend you check it out!
+And while you at it – don’t forget to also visit El Peñon de Guatape from Medellin for amazing food and killer views!